RaspberryFpc/Raspberry-UDP_audio_receiver/README.md

 The program automatically detects whether packets are being received:
 - If packets arrive → Audio is played.
 - If no audio packets or only silent ones are received for 5 seconds → Audio output stops, window is hidden.
+- For maximum quality, no codec is used – the audio is transmitted uncompressed.
+- This allows for very low latency, making it ideal for real-time transmissions (e.g., monitoring, live audio).

 ---